microsoft/Mastering-the-Marketplace/docs/container/Labs/lab2-prepare-container-deployment/index.md

     Inspect the images you pushed to the ACR earlier.
 Open each repository in the ACR and see that individual versions of an image will have their own **Digest** value.

-4. Locate the value of the **digest** and copy it.
-5. Paste the value onto line 8.
+4. Paste the `todojs:v1` digest value onto line 8.
-6. Update line 12 with `mongo:latest` image digest.
+5. Update line 12 with `mongo:latest` image digest.
-7. Under section `MongoDB Admin` Add the following key/value pairs.
+6. Under section `MongoDB Admin` Add the following key/value pairs.

         mongoDBAdmin: <enter admin name>
         mongoDBPassword: <enter password>